 3. a) CFDs on indices are quoted with reference to the front month contract in the underlying futures market.
 Cash CFD and DFB prices are adjusted for the fair value between the prices of the cash index and relevant futures contract.

 b) Spreads are subject to variation, especially in volatile market conditions.
 On 24 hour index markets, our spreads depend on whether the underlying futures market is open (in-hours) or closed (out-of-hours).
 Other index markets are only quoted when the underlying futures market is open.
 Our dealing spreads may change to reflect the available liquidity during different times of day.
+Out-of-hours spreads on US indices may vary during the US reporting season.
 Our normal spread during each time period is shown in the table.

 c) Dealing spreads may be offered as a fixed or variable amount.
 If variable spreads are in use, then the spread shown in this table is the amount of IG spread added to the underlying futures market spread.
 Any variable dealing spreads are marked with an asterisk (*).

 d) On all index markets, when the underlying futures market is open, we do not apply any weighting or biases to our pricing sources (with the exception of fair value adjustments).

 e) During the out-of-hours sessions on 24 hour index markets, our quotations reflect our own view of the prospects for a market.
 This could include referring to price movements in other relevant markets which are open.
 Furthermore, business done by other clients may itself affect our quotations.
 There may be nothing against which to measure our quotation at these times.

 4. CFDs on cash stock indices are undated transactions that do not expire and DFBs have an arbitary expiry well in the future (unless requested, please see note 6).
 For each day that a position is open, adjustments are calculated to reflect the effect of interest (i), and, if necessary, dividends (ii).